-The Le Marche tourism board likes to bill itself as “Italy in one region.”
+The local tourism board likes to say that Le Marche is “Italy in one region.”
 This is not far off the mark.
 The region has mountains (the Apennines, made up of several chains, including Mt.
 Sibillini) and a long coastline separated by rolling green and gold plains.
 It has craggy, medieval hill towns, Renaissance gems, most notably at Urbino, and remnants from ancient cultures, including the Romans and the Piceni.

 Indeed, there are thousands of things to do in Le Marche.
-But here are 5 to get you started:
+But here are five to get you started:

-The Duke of Montefeltro (see the iconic image of him, above) rebuilt this city in the mid-15C and oversaw the construction of the Palazzo Ducale, one of the era’s first palaces built not as a fortress but as an inviting residence.
+The Duke of Montefeltro rebuilt this city in the mid-15th century and oversaw the construction of the Palazzo Ducale, one of the era’s first palaces built not as a fortress but as an inviting residence.
 The palace’s architectural symmetry, open courtyard, twin turrets, and fanciful features are as winsome as any found in Florence.

 Today, the National Gallery of Le Marche and the region’s Archeological Museum are housed in the Palazzo Ducale.
 The former has works from Raphael, Piero della Francesca, and others.

 Macerata, a provincial capital in Le Marche’s south-central, is site of the Sferisterio, a grand neoclassical arena that hosts an opera festival each summer.
 The Sferisterio Opera Festival takes place each July/August, and each performance has room for 3,000-4,500 spectators.